English

 • A reading event is also organised each term to continue to promote a love for reading for all of our students.
 This may include a visit from an author, world book day and book fairs.

-Click here to watch our Summer Term '23 Reading Champions Celebration video.
+Click here to watch our Reading Champion Celebration videos 2023-2024.

 Impact